Spectral theory for non-unitary twists

 of closed $G$-stable subspaces such that $F_j/F_{j-1}$ is irreducible for each $j$.
 The classical Jordan-Hölder Theorem says that then the irreducible quotients $F_j/F_{j-1}$ are uniquely determined by $V$ up to order. \end{definition}

-\begin{definition} We say that a representation $(R,V)$ of a topological group $G$ is a \e{Jordan-Hölder representation}, if it is a direct sum of finite length representations.
+\begin{definition} We say that a representation $(R,V)$ of a locally compact group $G$ is a \e{Jordan-Hölder representation}, if it is a direct sum of finite length representations.
 More precisely, we insist that there are closed $G$-stable subspaces $V_i$, $i\in I$ such that the direct sum $\bigoplus_{i\in I}V_i$ is dense in $V$. \end{definition}

 Let $G$ be a semisimple Lie group with finite center and let $K$ be a maximal compact subgroup.
 Let $\Ga\subset G$ be a cocompact lattice and let $(\chi,V_\chi)$ be a finite dimensional complex representation of $\Ga$.
 Then $\chi$ defines a vector bundle $E=E_\chi$ over $\Ga\bs G$.
 The smooth sections can be described as